ytyulkinaxway/axway-open-docs/content/en/docs/central/cli_central/cli_environments.md

 ---
-title: Build an environment using the AMPLIFY Central CLI
+title: Build an environment using the Axway Central CLI
 linkTitle: Build an environment
 weight: 110
 date: 2020-06-10T00:00:00.000Z
-description: Learn how your DevOps process can use AMPLIFY Central CLI to build and manage your environments.
+description: Learn how your DevOps process can use Axway Central CLI to build and manage your environments.
 ---